caniko/BiKiPy/documentation/source/behaviour/nort.rst

 Novelty
 =======
-We do the same thing as we did in training; moreover, at this instance, one of the objects (the variable object) has been exchanged with a new object.
-This object is referred, to as the novel object.
+We do the same thing as we did in training; moreover, at this instance, one of the objects (the variable object) has been exchanged with a new object, the novel object.